needle-mirror/com.unity.addressables/Documentation~/MemoryManagement.md

 ### AssetBundle Object

-The AssetBundle object itself has two main sources of runtime memory overhead: the table of contents, and the preload table.
+The AssetBundle object itself has two main sources of runtime memory overhead: the table of contents and the preload table.
 While the size of an AssetBundle on disk is not the same as its size at runtime, you can use the disk size to approximate the memory overhead.
 This information is located in the [Build Layout Report](DiagnosticTools.md#build-layout-report).

 The table of contents is a map within the bundle that allows you to look up each explicitly included asset by name.
 It scales linearly with the number of assets and the length of the string names by which they are mapped.